 Why the triplet-type?

-The triplet is recommended because it corrects two problems other kinds of magnifiers have:
+The triplet type loupe is recommended because it corrects the two problems encountered using other types of magnifiers.
+These are:

-Why must the loupe be 10 X ?
+Why must the loupe be 10 X magnification ?

-The loupe should be 10 X because the Federal Trade Commission in the United states requires grading to be done under 10 X power magnification.
+The loupe should be 10 X magnification because the Federal Trade Commission, in the United states, requires grading to be done under 10 X power magnification.

 *** Any flaws that do not show up under 10 X loupe magnification are considered non-existent for grading purposes.